geekk99/plugins/README.md

 ## Contributing

-We welcome contributions to improve NinjaPay.
+We welcome contributions to improve Ninjapay.
 Follow these steps to contribute:

 1. **Fork the repository**.
 2. **Create a new branch** (`git checkout -b feature-branch`).